Funeral Blues: Analysis

 The English scholar Seamus Perry notes similarities between Auden's re-write and the poems of Cole Porter, which Perry considers "ingenious" and "witty".
 He also feels that the poem is not as "light" as Porter's work or its cabaret origins suggest.
 According to Perry, the poem shows that "often the true immensity of love is learned through realising the enormity of its absence", specifically citing the line "I thought that love would last for ever: I was wrong".
 The final two lines of the poem as published in Another Time read "Pour away the ocean and sweep up the woods./For nothing now can ever come to any good."
 These lines do not rhyme, but would if the first ended "wood" rather than "woods".
 Perry considers this intentional, saying it feels almost as though the poem itself becomes "momentarily distracted by grief".

-By presenting the poem in the imperative, Auden draws attention to it, according to the scholar John G. Blair.
-In 2009 the scholar Heidi Hartwig argued that the poem could be read and interpreted in many different ways, depending on how and by who it was presented.
+By presenting the poem in the imperative, Auden sketches attention to it, according to the scholar John G. Blair.
+In 2009 the scholar Heidi Hartwig argued that the poem could be read and interpreted in many different ways, depending on how and by whom it was presented.
 Joseph Warren Beach notes that in the revised version of the poem, the first two stanzas are tied to the everyday world, referencing mundane things such as airplanes and telephones.
 Conversely, the two new stanzas reference things more common to typical ballads, such as the ocean or the heavens.
 The two halves "have an underlying tone of cosmic disillusion characteristic of the interwar period."
 He considers that piecing the halves together makes the poem "lively" and appealing to various readers.